hdShang/arxiv-daily/docs/cs-RO/2025-10-31/papers/251102097v2-a-step-toward-world-models-a-survey-on-robotic-manipulation.md

 ---
 layout: default
-title: A Step Toward World Models: A Survey on Robotic Manipulation
+title: "A Step Toward World Models: A Survey on Robotic Manipulation"
 ---

 # A Step Toward World Models: A Survey on Robotic Manipulation